 When the restore process has completed, reset your startup disk in the System Preferences application and restart your Mac.
 You'll be back to your previous OS in no time!

 Note: If you created or modified any documents while the system was running the newer operating system, the older versions of your files will be restored.
-You can retrieve your more-recently-created documents from the _CCC SafetyNet folder at the root of your startup disk.
 Unfortunately, your personal data created by Apple applications (e.g. Calendar, AddressBook, Mail, Photos, etc.) while using the newer OS will be incompatible with an older OS, so it is not possible to restore that information.
-But you can retrieve specific documents created in other applications.

 - High Sierra Testing and Known Issues

 - Everything you need to know about Carbon Copy Cloner and APFS